nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 This feature allows the application to validate if the modules entered by the user are existing NUS modules.
-This helps the user avoid erroneously adding modules from typos, as the application might otherwise consider the input to be a new module (eg. When adding slots to exisiting module CS2113T, a typo such as CS2113R would cause the application to add a new module instead).
+This helps the user avoid erroneously adding modules from typos, as the application might otherwise consider the input to be a new module (eg. When adding slots to existing module CS2113T, a typo such as CS2113R would cause the application to add a new module instead).

 This is done by retrieving a JSON file of existing NUS modules from NUSMods API.
 The application will then convert the JSON file to an ArrayList of modules, which will be used to validate modules entered by the user.
 The ArrayList is then stored locally so that subsequent runs of the application will be able to read from the local file instead, which allows the application to be loaded faster.
 Below is a sequence diagram of the process of retrieving the module list.
+Note that the alt block is informally used to illustrate the try-catch block.

 ![](https://github.com/AY2021S1-CS2113T-W11-1/tp/blob/master/docs/diagrams/loadModuleList/getModuleList.png)
-*<center/> Figure 2.18 Sequence diagram for retrieving module list </center> <br/></br>*
+*<center/> Figure 2.19 Sequence diagram for retrieving module list </center> <br/></br>*

 <br></br>